praekelt/seed-auth-api/docs/http_api.rst

     :>json int organization: The id of the organization that the team belongs to.
     :>json list permissions:
         The permission list of the team.
-Each permission is an object containing the fields "id", "permission", and "object_id".
+Each permission is an object containing the fields "id", "type", "object_id", and "properties", where "id" is the id of the permission, "type" is a string representing the type of permission, "object_id" is a string or null, representing the object that the permission acts on, and properties is a flat object to add any additional properties.
     :status 201: Successfully created team.
     :status 400: Missing required information to create team.